deidrebrin/shell-workshop/_episodes/01-intro.md

 for progress bars to
 complete.

-So even if you are working in environments that offer a GUI, being comfortable enough with the shell to input commands and follow tutorials or guides online that assume you will be using the command line is extremely helpful.
+So it can save a ton of time even if you are working in environments that offer a GUI, but also being familiar enough with the shell to be comfortable follow tutorials or guides online is extremely helpful.
+A lot of responses in Stack Overflow or tutorials posted online will assume you know how to use the command line.

 ### The Shell

+So what exactly is the Shell though?
 The shell is a program where users can type commands.
 With the shell, it's possible to run complicated programs like climate modeling software or simple commands that create an empty directory with only one line of code.
 The most popular Unix shell is Bash (the Bourne Again SHell --- so-called because it's derived from a shell written by Stephen Bourne).
 Bash is the default shell on most modern implementations of Unix and in most packages that provide Unix-like tools for Windows.
+If you are running on a Mac you may notice that instead of Bash, you have something called `zsh` or ZShell - this is another popular Unix shell that may be your default.

 Learning how to use the shell may not be intuitive at first - it certainly wasn't for me.
 With a GUI you're given